Put your people at the heart of the end of year planning process

 - Get aligned: Align your plan closely with your overall business goals.
 Use feedback from employees to make the planning process more effective and give each employee their own goals that tie into the bigger plan.

 - Over-communicate: Poorly communicating makes misunderstandings and inefficiencies more likely.
 Make sure everyone knows their objectives so that they are crystal clear on what they should be doing.

 - Focus on the plan & execution: Be specific about who needs to do what and what expectations are.
 Without this employees are more likely to feel stressed and be less productive.

 - Lead by example: You can’t overemphasize the importance of having engaged leaders who are able to share their vision with the team.
 With the right people in place, leading with enthusiasm and optimism you can drive incredible success.

-If you want to make 2023 your best year ever, prioritise the planning process and make sure you involve your people in it.
+If you want to make 2023 your best year ever, prioritize the planning process and make sure you involve your people in it.
 Tivian’s in-depth guide to end of year planning is packed with advice and important considerations.
 Download it here